What is Turmeric?

 Around the world, turmeric is well recognized for its therapeutic properties.
 It is often taken on its own or with black pepper and/or ginger to aid absorption and healing.
 In Okinawa, Japan, where people tend to live very long lives, they consume turmeric tea daily.

 Because of its high concentration of curcumin, turmeric contains many health benefits.
-In the ancient practice of Ayurveda, a variety of culinary delights and dietary supplements use turmeric and often combine it synergistically with other roots, spices and herbs.
-Many body care products also use turmeric as an ingredient.
+In the ancient practice of Ayurveda, turmeric is often combined synergistically with other roots, spices and herbs to create dietary supplements, wonderful body care products, and a variety of healing, delicious culinary delights.
 As in Ayurveda, doctors of Traditional Chinese Medicine have used turmeric to help move stagnant (stuck) energy, clearing the body’s natural pathways and channels so energy can flow freely.
 This supports balance and well-being.

 This NIH-published article states that curcumin has received worldwide attention for its multiple health benefits, which stem from its anti-oxidant and anti-inflammatory mechanisms.
 It can help manage oxidative and inflammatory conditions, metabolic syndrome, arthritis, anxiety and hyperlipidemia.
 Curcumin acts best when combined with certain other agents like piperine (from black pepper).
 This makes it easier to absorb and more bio-available.
 So, remember to use turmeric in combination with black pepper for best results.